d-c-small/Gun-Trends-in-U.S./README.md

    *3.)
 Are there any factors associated with higher gun registrations per capita based on census data?*

-### Between the years (1999-2016), have background checks for gun registrations increased or decreased.
+### Between the years (1999-2016), have background checks for gun registrations increased or decreased?

 Overall, there has been a significant increase in gun registration growth in the U.S. between (1999-2016).
 In 1999, there was a total of 9,038,315 background checks completed for gun registrations compared to 2016 with a total of 27,405,549 background checks completed.